 CoroUniting has both a Church Council and a Staff Team as well as many other people who exercise their God-given gifts in leadership at various levels.

-Our Church Council provides spiritual oversight, leadership and strategic direction to the life of the church and comprises several Elders (elected by the congregation) and our Minister, Simon Dent.
-The Church Council meets monthly and is chaired by [Rex Griswood](mailto:firstname.lastname@example.org).
+Our Church Council provides spiritual oversight, leadership and strategic direction to the life of the church and comprises several Elders (elected by the congregation), our Treasurer and our Lead Minister, Simon.
+The Church Council meets monthly and can be contacted by email.

 Our Staff Team, led by Simon, facilitates and encourages the growth and nurturing of the church as a whole.